cloudmesh-community/hid-sp18-705/notebook.md

 * 11/27/17 Continued researching multilayer perceptrons and neural networks for final project; iteratively worked on preparing and processing data for final project
 * 12/04/17 Continued work on final project
 * 09/05/18 Populated new Github repo to complete work on final project.
+* 10/24/18 Updated Github repo with final project deliverables (in progress).

 # Writing